usmansbk/blog-draft/markdowns/redux.md

 ### Updating the State (Naive Approach)

-Let's start adding Todo items to our State by connecting it to our UI.
+Let's start adding Todo items to our State by hooking a `submit` event handler to the `add-todo` form.

 ```js
 // UI section